This is the "77th Thevara

 Pichandanar, Brahma, Chandrasekar, Natarajar (Lord Shiva with Parvati’s

-marriage bas relief in the Makara torana is above Natarajar), and A King
+marriage bas relief in the Makara torana is above Natarajar), and a King

 worshiping Lord Shiva.